 The bridge, which would later gain fame with a 2009 cameo appearance in ‘Harry Potter and the Half Blood Prince,’ was always intended to be a bit wobbly, but the engineers got more than they bargained for.
 You see, engineers always leave a bit of sway to handle the enormous weight of the thousands of people who cross it each day.
 But it wasn’t until they did much more research that they discovered the true cause behind the Millennium’s extra wobble.

 On the official day of opening, the footfall on the bridge was phenomenal and at any one time there were on average 2000 individuals walking and taking in the views.

-The phenomenon is called Synchronous Lateral Excitation when loads of people flooded over the deck of the walkway.
-On 12th June 2000, it was closed again.
-It then reopened, permanently on 27th February 2002.
+On 12 June 2000, just 2 days after opening, it was closed again.
+It then reopened, permanently on 27 February 2002.

 St Paul’s Cathedral